debaai/SensorischLandschap/sensors/firmware/ReadMe.md

-# SensorischLandschap - Sensors - Firmare
+# SensorischLandschap - Sensors - Firmware

 ## MJS2020_proto_v4
 The firmware used to drive the Meet Je Stad (MJS) hardware.
 This hardware performs data collection from the sensors and transmission over LoRa.